-In the OpenCL K-Means implementation, we follow a hybrid approach where cluster assignment step is performed in the GPU and the centroid update step is performed in the CPU.
-A single kernel thread calculates the centroid assignment for one data point.
+ment for one data point.
 These assignments are then transfered back to the CPU to calculate the new centroid values.
 While some recent efforts have found that performing all the computation on the GPU can be beneficial, especially, when data sets are large [8], that approach forgoes the opportunity to make use of the powerful CPU cores that might also be available in a distributed environment.
-Performing partial computation on the CPU allows our approach to implement software pipelining across several iterations.
+Performing partial computation on the CPU allows our approach to implement software pipelining within iteration by interleaving the work partitions and across several iterations through speculation.